What is an ingrowing toenail?

 How can we help?

-Firstly, it is advisable to make an appointment with one of our podiatrists so they can undertake a full assessment of your toenail that is causing an issue.
+It is advisable to make an appointment with one of our podiatrists so they can undertake a full assessment of the toenail that is causing an issue.
 By undertaking a full assessment, we are able to determine what treatment plan is best for you.
 Sometimes, no treatment is necessary and something as simple as changing your footwear, or advice on how to cut your toenails properly can resolve the problem.

-If you have a true ingrowing toenail that has penetrated the skin, or a thickened/deformed toenail that is causing immense discomfort, nail surgery is advised.
+If you have a true ingrowing toenail that has penetrated the skin, or a thickened/deformed toenail that is causing discomfort, nail surgery may be advised advised.
 Our podiatrists will go through the procedure with you and go through a full assessment form should you wish to proceed with nail surgery.
 This procedure is done as a last resort, if there is no other treatment options available to resolve the discomfort from your toenail.